Session Abstract – PMWC 2017 Silicon Valley

 Session Chair Profile

-Dr. Baras serves as Vice President and Co-Head of the RGC, a fully integrated program spanning large-scale sequencing, analysis, and translational capabilities facilitating the advancement of Regeneron’s pipeline of therapeutics.
-He helped established numerous collaborations, such as with the Geisinger Health System to enroll and sequence at least 250,000 participants.
-The RGC’s research program has produced important new findings identifying new drug targets, supporting existing therapeutic programs, and contributing important new gene discoveries.
-To date, samples from over 100,000 participants have been sequenced at the RGC across dozens of ongoing projects and collaborations.
+Dr. Baras serves as Vice President, Regeneron Pharmaceuticals and Head of the Regeneron Genetics Center (RGC), one of the largest human genetics programs in the world, spanning large-scale sequencing, informatics, and translational sciences using human genetics to advance and guide the development of Regeneron’s pipeline of important new medicines.
+He has established and leads several foundational genomics collaborations, such as with the Geisinger Health System to sequence at least 250,000 participants and with the UK Biobank to sequence 500,000 participants.
+The RGC has produced many high impact discoveries identifying new drug targets (such as HSD17B13 in chronic liver diseases), validating existing development programs (Regeneron’s evinacumab program targeting ANGPTL3, REGN3500 targeting IL33, and many more), and contributing important new gene discoveries and precision medicine strategies.
+The RGC has sequenced more than 300,000 individuals to date, collaborating with more than 60 institutions around the world, and plans to sequence the genomes of millions of participants across its studies.
 Previously, Dr. Baras held roles and responsibilities at Regeneron across R&D and business development.
-Prior to Regeneron, Dr. Baras contributed to other biotechnology ventures and conducted research spanning cancer immunotherapies, nanotechnology, respiratory drug development, and other areas.
+Prior to Regeneron, Dr. Baras contributed to other biotechnology ventures and conducted research spanning antibody based therapeutics, cancer research, and nanotechnology applications in drug development.
 Dr. Baras received his Bachelor’s of Science, M.D., and M.B.A., all from Duke University.

 M.D., Dr.Med., CEO of deCODE Genetics